407 Grant Street

-The FINALIZED 2016 Assessments are available for viewing online at:
+The PRELIMINARY 2017 Assessments are available for viewing online at:

 - Last day to file Personal Property returns: March 1st, 2017.

-- Change of Assessment Notices: Mailing to be Announced at a Later Date.
+- Change of Assessment Notices: Mailing August 4th 2017.

-- First Meeting of the Board of Review (BOR): Begins the 2nd Monday of May.
+- First Meeting of the Board of Review (BOR): Begins August 21st, at 9am.